TavernFinder

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clear verb 'search' and resource 'venues', specifying types: game stores, hobby centers, community spaces.
-Distinct from sibling tools that focus on events or games.
+Description clearly states the verb 'Search' and resource 'venues', specifying target types (game stores, hobby centers, community spaces), which distinguishes it from sibling tools like search_events or search_games.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.